tablexi/eye-patch/README.md

 Processes will inherit all configurations from the main application.
 All process options supported by `eye` are available by using the appropriate key in the `config` block.

+##### Checks and Triggers

+You can define per-process checks and triggers by defining a `checks` or `triggers` block within the process definition.

+    processes:
+      - name: my-process
+        checks:
+          - name: memory
+            config:
+              times: 3
+              every: 10 seconds
+              below: 52 megabytes
+    ...

+Any check or trigger already defined at the application level will be overwritten with the new configuration.
+Application-level checks and triggers which are not redefined for the process will be persisted.

 ##### Grouping

 Rather than using the `eye` DSL's nesting approaching to setting up processes within groups, `Eye::Patch` simply needs a `group` attribute to be added to the process definition.